 It Depends On Your Experience

-Perhaps I'm stating the obvious here but it's going to be easier for an experienced candidate to bag an English speaking job than a fresh university graduate.
+It’s going to be easier for a candidate with 5+ years of work experience to find an English speaking job than a fresh university graduate.

-You do see a reasonable amount of entry-level positions advertised, especially in industries which require English-speakers to deal with the international market or which may operate in an English speaking environment.
-The key here though is that employers will usually want to see some relevant qualifications and work experience, so the market is tough for recent graduates with little practical experience on their CVs.
+The exception to this rule is that you do see some entry-level positions advertised, especially in industries which require English-speakers to deal with the international market or which may operate in an English speaking environment.

 Get A Head Start On The Competition!